4194304/fluorine/README.md

 <img src="https://i.imgur.com/raTmZRH.png" width="288" height="188"> <img src="https://i.imgur.com/6xuLQnt.png" width="288" height="188">

 ## 1. Setup
-Setting up Fluorine can be done in two ways:
+Setting up Fluorine at the moment is done like this:

-### 1. Installing it from the AUR
-By far the easiest and most practical method, installing Fluorine from the AUR should be very straightforward and simple.

 __Steps__:
-~~1.
-Install it from AUR by running `yay -S fluorine`~~ ~~2.
-Proceed like you would with any other AUR package~~ AUR installation is coming soon

-### 2. Cloning and installing
-While also being easy, there are a few more steps.

-__Steps__:
 1. Open a terminal
-2. Get the installation script with __curl https://raw.githubusercontent.com/4194304/fluorine-desktop/main/install.sh >> install.sh__
+2. Get the installation script with `curl https://raw.githubusercontent.com/4194304/fluorine-desktop/main/install.sh >> install.sh`
-3. Allow it to run with __chmod +x install.sh__
+3. Allow it to run with `chmod +x install.sh`
-4. Run it with __./install.sh__
+4. Run it with `./install.sh`

 ## 2. Configuration
 Fluorine can be configured graphically through the following apps: